MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/add-web-resource.md

 To enable attachments from a particular form to be uploaded into Azure Storage, you must add a web resource to that form, and [configure Azure Storage for your organization](enable-azure-storage.md).

 > [!NOTE]
-> In this example, the form is added to the Lead form for the Lead entity.
+> In this example, the form is added to the Lead form for the Lead table.
 We recommend using caution when editing existing forms.

-When a file (for example, attachments.zip) is uploaded to Azure Storage by using the portal, it's represented by a note on an entity and a placeholder for the attachment.
+When a file (for example, attachments.zip) is uploaded to Azure Storage by using the portal, it's represented by a note on an table and a placeholder for the attachment.

 ![Attachment on a form](media/notes-attachment-lead-form.png "Placeholder for the attachment on a form")